 Iowa nursing home negligence claims are difficult matters, and you shouldn’t try to handle this on your own.
 An attorney can help you in a variety of ways, including:

-• Hire experts that will be key at proving negligence in your case
+- Hire experts who will be key to proving negligence in your case

 RSH Legal offers a free, no-obligation case evaluation for Iowans who have lost loved ones in a nursing home due to negligence.
 Contact us today at 1-800-433-0283.